On the $p$-adic pro-\'etale cohomology of Drinfeld symmetric spaces: toc Non-archimedean condensed functional analysis (after Clausen--Scholze) toc Non-archimedean condensed functional analysis (after Clausen--Scholze)

 \begin{rem} Let $\kappa$ be an uncountable strong limit cardinal.
-For any $K$-Banach space $V$, we have that $\underline{V}$ is a $\kappa$-condensed set (\cite{CS}).
-In particular, by Theorem \ref{nuclearbanach}, $\Vect_K^{\nuc}$ is a full subcategory of the category of $\kappa$-condensed $K$-vector spaces. \end{rem}
+We note that $\Mod_K^{\nuc}$ is a full subcategory of the category of $\kappa$-condensed $K$-vector spaces.
+In fact, by Corollary \ref{ids}, we can reduce to checking that $K$-Banach spaces are $\kappa$-condensed sets; as any $K$-Banach space is a $F$-Banach space, we can further reduce to the case $K=F$, which follows combing Lemma \ref{dirty:1}, Lemma \ref{dirty:2} and Remark \ref{omega}. \end{rem}